 - Scoring Long Board division varies slightly to short board scoring.
 In particular combination of traditional and modern manoeuvres and use of footwork on the long board.

 - All competitors must return to the beach in the prone position (lying down) at the completion of their heat.

 - All competitors must return their contest shirt immediately at the completion of their heat.

-- All competitors must judge at least two or more heats on competition days.
-The name of the judge is to be put on top of each judging sheet.
+- All competitors must judge at least one or more heats on competition days.
+Failure to judge may incur a penalty of Champion points.

 There will be approximately 10 competitions throughout the year.
 Competitors must compete in 7 competitions to qualify for the championship trophy.
 An exception to this rule will apply if all competitors in one division do not compete in seven competitions or seven competitions are not contested.